My researches are to simulate and understand how a Brownian particles is moving near a wall.

 Two years of B.Sc Physics and Chemistry – University of Bordeaux.

-Teaching missions – BSc degree – Optics, Mathematics for Chemistry, Thermodynamics, Vibration, University of Bordeaux.
+Teaching missions – BSc degree – Optics, Mathematics for Chemistry, Thermodynamics, Electromagnetisme, Structure and Vibration, University of Bordeaux.

 Teaching internship in “Classe préparatoire aux grandes écoles” – Teached in lab class, tutorials and “Khôlles” – Montaigne Hight school, Bordeaux.